Avinash174/Samachar_app/README.md

-# smachara_app
+# Samachara - App

-A new Flutter project.
+A News App In Your Language.

 ## Getting Started